NasdaqDesign/mosaiq/README.md

 ## Installation
 * Download and save the `prodaq/` and `prodaq-child` directories to your sites `wp-content/themes` directory.
-* Activate the Prodaq Child theme
+* Activate the ~~Prodaq Child~~ Prodaq theme (We have a bug at the moment we are working to fix.
+For now, use the parent theme)
 * Set permalinks to Post Name inside `Settings/Permalinks`
 * Import sample data using the `resources/sample-data.xml`
 * Set the home page to be static by going to `Settings/Reading`, choosing the "A static page" radio and picking "Home" from the dropdown